vanessap81/burger-queen-api/README.md

 If the token is not of an user with the role admin, a `403` code will be returned.

-When the token is of an admin user, the response should be an object, containing the searched user.
+When the token is of an admin user, the response should be an object, containing the searched user, with the code `200`.

 <img src='./assets/GET USERS BY ID.png'>

 - `POST /users`